Do you itch? A wearable sensor can measure the severity of monitoring how often you scratch.

 A smart bandage

 The team tested the sensor for itching in a group of two men and nine women, aged 4 to 24, all suffering from eczema.
 It is an intensely annoying condition, and it leads to sleep problems chronic in about 60% of those affected.

-Xu calls this anti-itch device "smart bandage," and indeed the definition fits well.
+Xu calls this anti-itch device a “smart bandage,” and that's a good description.
 The researcher says it can be worn for seven days before needing to be recharged.
-He uses a machine learning algorithm to determine when people scratch themselves, trained on 10 healthy men and women.
+He uses a machine learning algorithm to determine when people scratch, trained on 10 healthy men and women.

-The research team compared the performance of the trained algorithm with infrared camera recordings that captured participants scratching at night while wearing sensors. and found that itch ratings were 99% accurate.
+The research team compared the performance of the trained algorithm with infrared camera recordings that captured participants scratching at night while wearing the sensors, and found that itch ratings were 99% accurate.

 A small, invaluable help against itching (and what it can entail)